Refrigerated Trailers: Keeping Your Product Cold and Fresh

-Most of you know that refrigerated trailers move frozen foods, fresh vegetables, meat, but most of you don’t know that they are also used to ship electronic equipment, flowers, cosmetics, pharmaceuticals, and sometimes antiques too.
+Most of you know that refrigerated trailers move frozen foods, fresh vegetables, and meat, but most of you don't know that they are also used to ship electronic equipment, flowers, cosmetics, pharmaceuticals, and sometimes antiques too.

 How Do Reefers Work?

-The primary purpose of the refrigerated trailer is to keep products at a specific temperature and not just cooling them.
+The primary purpose of the refrigerated trailer is to keep products at a specific temperature and not just cool them.
 The trailers are insulated with foam and a heavy-duty seal around the door to maintain the internal environment.
 The trailer also seals out any external heat, and sometimes even the roofs are made with a reflective material to minimize heat absorption through the roof.

 When the doors of the refrigerated truck are opened, some heat enters the inner chamber.
 The trailer's refrigeration system controls the heat and is fixed at the front.